nilostolte/Java-Hacks/README.md

 applying the matrix to the coordinates of the first item in the line.
 For simplification and because the y coordinate first item in these cases is always negative, I just search for the negative value.
-Since Inkscape uses an entire matrix only to translate a negative y to a positive y, all I have to do is to extract the y translation from the matrix, make the matrix disapper, and add that value to the negative y in the first element of the line.
+Since Inkscape uses an entire matrix only to translate a negative y to a positive y, all I have to do is to extract the y translation from the matrix, make the matrix disappear, and add that value to the negative y in the first element of the line.

 Notice that doing that, the matrix becomes an identity matrix which is what allows us to delete it.